This recipe has the secrets to the very best roasted cauliflower with tons of flavor!

 - Preheat oven & baking sheet (per recipe below).

 - Break off large florets and use a knife to cut a flat edge.
 Add to a bowl and drizzle with seasonings, & oil.

-The Secrets to Perfect Roasted Cauliflower
+The Secrets to Great Roasted Cauliflower

 Cut a Flat Side: The flat side of each floret will go onto the pan and this will help it reach a deep golden brown color.
 Generously Oil the cauliflower for best results.
 Instead of florets, the cauliflower can be cut into steaks or wedges.
 Cauliflower steaks or larger wedges will need a little bit longer to bake.

 High-Temperature: Cooking at a high temperature (425°F) ensures lots of color, which makes for lots of flavor.
 The key to caramelization is ensuring that the outside has a chance to brown before the inside overcooks.